Oct. 21, 2016

 PETG is an abbreviation for Polyethylene Terephthalate (with a glycol modification) which is one of the most common polymers used today.
 It’s used to make water bottles, food packaging, and countless other common plastic items.
 As a 3D printing filament, PETG plastic has proven its worth as a durable material that is easy to use.
 Figuratively speaking, it combines the most useful characteristics of ABS filament (the rigidity and mechanical properties for functional parts) with the ease of printing that PLA filament affords.
 Kind of a “best of both worlds” scenario.

 You’ll often see references to PETG in one or more of the following forms: PET, PETE, PETP, PET-P, PETG, GPET, PETT, and others.
 These can be confusing to someone who is trying to understand the differences between them and what effect any of the suffixes would have (if any) on their 3D printing experience.

 PETG is the most common form of PET used for 3D printing filament.
 The G stands for glycol-modified, and this makes the resulting resin more clear and less brittle than raw PET.
 Raw PET typically isn’t used for 3D printing.
 PETE, PETP, PETT, and PET-P are modified versions of PET (called copolyesters), but by far the most common material used in 3D printing is PETG.

-For the purpose of this article, I’ll use PETG as a catch-all term to describe the different variations of the 3D-printable filament.
+For the purpose of this article, we will use PETG as a catch-all term to describe the different variations of the 3D printable filament.